 Earth Observation

 Earth observation taken during a day pass by the Expedition 37 crew.
-Per Twitter message these are storms over Ghana.
+Per Twitter message: Southern Florida & the Bahamas.

 Earth Observation taken during the Expedition 37 mission